sphinx-doc/sphinx/doc/latex.rst

-  with ``div.topic`` prefix: the Sphinx LaTeX mark-up uses for both directives the same ``sphinxShadowBox`` environment which has currently no additional branching, contrarily to the ``sphinxadmonition`` environment which branches according to the admonition directive name, e.g. eitther to ``sphinxnote`` or ``sphinxwarning`` etc...
+  with ``div.topic`` prefix: the Sphinx LaTeX mark-up uses for both directives the same ``sphinxShadowBox`` environment which has currently no additional branching, contrarily to the ``sphinxadmonition`` environment which branches according to the admonition directive name, e.g. either to ``sphinxnote`` or ``sphinxwarning`` etc...